• Skip to primary navigation

 • Slow roasted tomatoes with herbs and garlic (tomates à la Provençale).

-French baking dish of sliced roasted summer vegetables
+French tian, a classic French dish of thinly sliced baked summer vegetables

 Jill Colonna